Analytical evaluation of the coefficients of the Hu-Paz-Zhang master equation: Ohmic spectral density, zero temperature, and consistency check: Introduction

-In this paper, we evaluate analytically the exact coefficients $A(t)$, $B(t)$, $C(t)$, and $D(t)$ by providing concrete solutions to the generalized Langevin equation.
+In this paper, we evaluate analytically the exact coefficients $A(t)$, $B(t)$, $C(t)$, and $D(t)$.
 The cornerstones of a rather long calculation are presented, where we also revisit the approach of Halliwell and Yu \cite{Halliwell2012}.
-One of the main hurdles is that we consider a more realistic spectral density than a purely ohmic environment without a cutoff, which yields simple solutions of the generalized Langevin equation \cite{Ford}, but they lead to instantaneous dissipation, i.e, non-physical behavior \cite{HuPazZhang92}.
-Our consistency check revolves around the study of the shift of the bare frequency, the positivity of the steady state, and the transition of the dynamics into the weak coupling limit.
+One of the main hurdles is that we consider a more realistic spectral density than a purely Ohmic environment without a cutoff, which yields simple solutions of the generalized Langevin equation \cite{Ford}, but they lead to instantaneous dissipation, i.e., nonphysical behavior \cite{HuPazZhang92}.

+We study the stability and positivity of the asymptotic solutions of the master equation in three models with different couplings between the central system and the bath by including their behaviors in the weak coupling limit, too.
 Furthermore, we will provide the short-time behaviors of the coefficients together with their asymptotics.
 It is known that all four time-dependent coefficients tend to a stationary value with time.
 When that happens the central harmonic oscillator evolves according to Markovian dynamics.
 Therefore, it is also worth knowing when the dynamics stop being non-Markovian and how this transition depends on the parameters of the model.

 The paper is organized as follows.
+In Sec. \ref{I.and.half} we discuss some inequalities from the point of view of stability and positivity of the solution of the master equation in the Markovian limit.
 In Sec. \ref{II}, we briefly recall the main results of Halliwell and Yu \cite{Halliwell2012}.
 This is followed up in Sec. \ref{III} by determining exactly the time-dependent coefficients, which are then studied both analytically and numerically.
-In Sec. \ref{IV}., we study different models from the literature, which handle different couplings to the bath and the shift of the bare frequency of the central harmonic oscillator.
-Section \ref{V}. summarizes the results and gives a concluding discussion.
-Long technical details are provided in four Appendices.
+In Sec. \ref{IV}, we study different models from the literature, which handle different couplings to the bath and the shift of the bare frequency of the central harmonic oscillator.
+Section \ref{V} summarizes the results and gives a concluding discussion.
+Long technical details are provided in four appendices.